Singular divisors and syzygies of polarized abelian threefolds: Infinitesimal picture of abelian threefolds

-This finishes the proof of the proposition. \end{proof} An interesting consequence of the ideas used in the proof of the previous proposition is the following corollary.
-They play an important role in the proof of Corollary~\ref{cor:main}. \begin{corollary} If $S\subseteq X$ is an abelian surface and $B$ and ample $\QQ$-divisor on $X$ such that $B-S$ is ample, then there is a divisor $D\equiv B$ with $ \sJ(X;D)= \sO_X(-S)$.
-If $B-S$ is not ample then $3\cdot (B^2\cdot S)\geq B^3$. \end{corollary} \begin{proof} If we assume that $B-S$ is ample then the construction of a divisors as above is done as in Example~9.2.29 from \cite{PAG}.

-In the following let's assume that $B-S$ is not ample.
-Since our ambient space is an abelian manifold then every pseudo-effective divisor is ample.
-Thus our assumption yields the inequality
+by \cite[Example 9.2.29]{PAG}.
+This finishes the proof. \end{proof} As an application of Newton-Okounkov bodies, we get a nice first step towards Corollary~\ref{cor:main}. \begin{proposition} Let $S\subseteq A$ be an abelian surface and $B$ and ample $\QQ$-divisor.
+If $B-S$ is ample, then there is a divisor $D\equiv B$ with $\sJ(A,D)= \sO_A(-S)$.
+Otherwise, $3\cdot (B^2\cdot S)\geq B^3$. \end{proposition} \begin{proof} If $B-S$ is ample then the construction of a divisors as above is done in \cite[Example 9.2.29]{PAG}.
+Now, assume $B-S$ is not ample.
+Since our ambient space is abelian then every pseudo-effective divisor is nef.
+As a consequence, this yields the inequality

 Based on the theory of Newton--Okounkov bodies from \cite{LM09}, we have the identity